-Eggs contain good quality protein, 11 vitamins and minerals, and are a source of healthy fats including omega-3 fats.
+Eggs contain good quality protein and are a source of healthy fats including omega-3 fats.

-Most people don’t need to worry about eating eggs and their cholesterol.
-The cholesterol in eggs has almost no effect on our blood cholesterol levels.
-Your cholesterol levels are more influenced by the saturated and trans fat we eat.
+The cholesterol in eggs has almost no effect on your blood cholesterol levels.
+Your cholesterol levels are more influenced by the saturated and trans fat you eat.

-Some people are more sensitive to eating cholesterol in their diet and its effect on their blood cholesterol level.
+A small percentage of people are more sensitive to eating dietary cholesterol than others.
 This means that when they eat food containing cholesterol, their LDL (bad) cholesterol levels rise more than other people.
-If you want to know your cholesterol level and how to manage it, talk to your doctor or health practitioner.
-Read more about blood cholesterol
+People who have Type 2 Diabetes, or who have high blood cholesterol should limit their egg consumption to 7 eggs per week.
+If you want to know what your cholesterol level is and how to manage it, talk to your doctor or health practitioner.